CHAPTER 12

 2. Are there calamities and disasters that can take place in the wilderness?

-3. Are there benefits and blessings which modern society has to offer (for example when a person is critically ill)?
+3. Are there benefits and blessings which modern society has to offer? (hospitals, electricity, modern plumbing, various modern means of transportation, etc.)

 God’s Realistic and Right Solution